The main concepts behind sexual identity

-- sexual orientation – it concerns the sphere of the sexual and romantic attraction, which could be for someone of the opposite sex, of the same sex, both, and even more.
+- Sexual orientation – It concerns the sphere of the sexual and romantic attraction, which could be for someone of the opposite sex, of the same sex, both, and even more.

-- gender stereotypes – how one is supposed to behave according to the society they live in.
+- Gender stereotypes – how one is supposed to behave according to the society they live in

 The biological sex does not define who you are

-Growing up in a society where the biological sex defines who you are and puts you on a path where your choices seem to have been already taken, leaving you no room for your true colors, might be quite frustrating – above all if you do not fit in them at all.
+Growing up in a society where the biological sex defines who you are and puts you on a path where your choices seem to have already been taken, leaving you no room for your true colors, might be quite frustrating – above all if you do not fit in them at all.

 It all starts with colors – blue for boys, pink for girls – and it then comes to all the spheres of our life: sports, professions, passions, role models, literature, behavior, music, and so on.